nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 The computational-geometry/microstructure-modeling-based part of the proposal has the following aims:

-First, we would like to contribute to efforts on standardizing a controlled vocabulary, definitions for these terms, and relations between the terms, for computational-geometry-based descriptions of the structure of materials and atomic configurations used when characterizing materials in experiments and computer simulations.
+First, to contribute to efforts on standardizing a controlled vocabulary, definitions for terms, and relations between terms, for computational-geometry-based descriptions of the structure of materials and atomic configurations used when characterizing materials in experiments and computer simulations.

-As far as NeXus is concerned, the here proposed distinct sets of simple geometric primitives and shapes offer a complementary alternative to the already existent base classes in NeXus for constructive solid geometry such as :ref:`NXcsg`, :ref:`NXoff_geometry`, or :ref:`NXquadric` to name but a few.
+As far as NeXus is concerned, the here proposed distinct sets of geometric primitives offer a complementary alternative to the already existent base classes in NeXus for constructive solid geometry (CSG) such as :ref:`NXcsg`, :ref:`NXoff_geometry`, or :ref:`NXquadric`.

-Second, we would like to explore with this proposal how we can harmonize terms frequently used by materials scientists in the field of condensed-matter physics with definitions and terms offer by the NOMAD MetaInfo description.
+Second, to explore how terms which are frequently used by materials scientists in the field of condensed-matter physics can be harmonized with definitions and terms offer by the NOMAD MetaInfo description.
+NOMAD MetaInfo is the data schema of the NOMAD research data management system.

-Third, the proposal should yield a substantiated set of arguments and suggestions how descriptors for the structure and atomic architecture of materials can be harmonized.
-With this we especially would like to reach out and intensify the cooperation between the materials-science-related consortia of the German National Research Infrastructure, specifically, FAIRmat, NFDI-MatWerk, NFDI4Ing, NFDI4Chem, NFDI4Cat, MaRDi, and DAPHNE.
+Third, to yield a substantiated set of arguments and suggestions how descriptors for the structure and the atomic architecture of materials can be harmonized.
+Especially this proposal reaches out to other materials-science-related projects and consortia including the activities in the German NFDI FAIRmat, NFDI-MatWerk, NFDI4Ing, NFDI4Chem, NFDI4Cat, MaRDI, and DAPHNE.

-..
-The proposal reaches out to our colleagues in the materials engineering-based
-.. consortia to document that there is value in discussing about controlled vocabulary.

 .. _PhysicsCgms: